codesw1tch/SublimeLinter-contrib-scalastyle/README.md

 syntax.

 ## Installation
-SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here][installation].
+SublimeLinter 4 must be installed in order to use this plugin.
+If SublimeLinter 4 is not installed, please follow the instructions [here][installation].

 ### Linter installation
 Before using this plugin, you must ensure that `scalastyle` is installed on your system. `scalastyle` is available as an executable `jar` file, which can be downloaded [here][scalastyle-download].
+Be sure to download the batch version of `scalastyle`.

 ### Linter configuration
 In order for `scalastyle` to be executed by SublimeLinter, you must ensure that